 For these reasons, the strict obligations you have with on-premise resources is not good for business longevity and poses a serious financial risk when you consider the alternative cost i.e. the sacrifice you make to invest millions in on-premise moves money away from other areas of the business that create more differentiation and are more relevant to promises made in your value proposition.
 It also reduces your agility for the next several years if you decide to pursue alternative solutions.

-Therefore, one of the compelling Business Benefits of IaaS is that you immediately loosen the high-priced dependability you have on your on-premise datacenter.
+Therefore, one of the compelling business advantages of IaaS is that you immediately loosen the high-priced dependability you have on your on-premise datacenter.
 You make the transition into the outsourcing paradigm where you are provisioning infrastructure how you need it and when you need it, not only alleviating your business from financial risk, but also saving a lot of money now and, as you will see, in the future as well.

 However, it should be stated that short term cost reductions alone do not make up a legitimate business case for Cloud IaaS.
-Read about it here.

-Business Benefits of IaaS: Long Term Cost Reductions
+2. Long Term Cost Reductions

+a.
 Reducing On-Premise Expenditures